benjaminfoo/OpenTriad/readme.md

  * Battlefield - Contains a two-dimensional array of cards and a "GameFinish"-flag.

 Controller:
- * BattlefieldController - Contains the actual game loop
+ * BattlefieldController - Contains the actual game loop.
- * PlayerController - Contains the Player-Entity and the MoveDelegate
+ * PlayerController - Contains the Player-Entity and the MoveDelegate.

+Persistence:
+ * CardParser - Enables the parsing of cards.
+   * LocalJsonParser - Parses JSON-files from the hard-drive.

 View:
- * No view, these are implemented in the corresponding submodules (terminalApp, fxApp, android)
+ * No view, these are implemented in the corresponding submodules (terminalApp, fxApp, android).

-Interfaces:
+Interfaces / Implementations:
 * CardChooser - Callbacks in order to choose cards before the actual game happens.
+  * PreselectedCardChooser - Simply returns a list with five test cards.
+  * TerminalCardChooser - Lets a user select five cards via terminal-input.
 * BattlefieldDelegate - Callbacks for events during the game.
+  * DefaultBattlefieldDelegate - Dummy implementation (for testing purposes) - doesnt actually do anything
+  * The other subprojects make use of this.
 * MoveDelegate - Callbacks for (engine-events) in order to provide a runtime-independent player-turn.
 This is needed for telling the engine which card a player sets on the battlefield.

-Implementations
-* PreselectedCardChooser - Simply returns a list with five test cards.
-* DefaultBattlefieldDelegate - Dummy implementation (for testing purposes) - doesnt actually do anything
-* DefaultMoveDelegate - Also just a dummy implementation - mimics turns of a player and provides information about what card has been set on the battlefield.
+  * DefaultMoveDelegate - Default implementation - mimics turns of a player and provides information about what card has been set on the battlefield.
+  * TerminalMoveDelegate - Allows a user to input card-, x- and y- information in order to set a card.

 # Screenshots
 ## Screenshots - Terminal
 <img src="/docs/ingame_term.png" width="275">

-## Screenshots - Android
+## (outdated) Screenshots - Android
 <img src="/docs/main.jpg" width="275">    <img src="/docs/ingame.jpg" width="275">    <img src="/docs/menu.jpg" width="275">

 ## Screenshots - JavaFX